Rumbling Bald Resort: A Blue Ridge Mountain Getaway

 Visitors come to North Carolina's Blue Ridge Mountains year-round for their many outdoor adventures and chances to unwind.
 Unforgettable experiences are within easy reach when you make Rumbling Bald Resort the centerpiece of your vacation.

-You’ll find plenty to do at the 2,900-acre Rumbling Bald Resort.
+You’ll find plenty to do at the 3,000-plus-acre Rumbling Bald Resort.
 Tee up at its two championship golf courses.
 Enjoy the view of Bald Mountain from the 11th hole of Apple Valley, named one of the most beautiful mountain courses by Golf Digest’s Places to Play.
 Navigate narrow fairways to reach Bald Mountain’s small greens, where putts always break toward the mountain.
 Scenes for Dirty Dancing were filmed at its 16th hole.

 Choose from salon services, skin and nail care, and massages at the resort’s spa.
 Can’t pick one?
 Try the Spa Sampler: an express facial, Swedish massage and your choice of treatment.
 The spa, along with an indoor pool, whirlpool, sauna and steam rooms, is located in the Wellness Center.
 Outside its doors are four lighted tennis courts.
 Bring your racquet, or take a swing at pickleball, which is a mashup of tennis, badminton and table tennis, where you and up to three more players use paddles to bat something akin to a wiffle ball over a net.

 Follow West Lake Road to the opposite end of the resort, where you’ll find access to the Buffalo Creek Park Trail System.
-Mountain bike or hike its 5 miles of trails, showcasing Hickory Nut Gorge’s rock outcrops, waterfalls and other beautiful sights.
+Mountain bike or hike its five miles of trails, showcasing Hickory Nut Gorge’s rock outcrops, waterfalls and other beautiful sights.

 Cool off after your hike in the resort’s two outdoor pools or with a float down the lazy river.
 The pristine waters of Lake Lure are perfect for swimming.
 The resort’s private sandy beach is open daily and offers a defined swimming area and lounge chairs.
-Rent a pontoon boat, kayak or canoe, or stand-up paddleboard and head out onto the waves, where you also can fish for big bass and colorful trout.
+Rent a pontoon boat, kayak or canoe, or stand-up paddleboard and head out into the water, where you also can fish for big bass and colorful trout.